Written by Sean McPheat |

-Many of our delegates on our sales workshops want to improve or increase their influencing skills because they want to impress potential buyers into buying from them.
+Many of our delegates on our selling skills courses want to improve or increase their influencing skills because they want to impress potential buyers into buying from them.

 In Robert Cialdini’s book ‘Influence: The psychology of persuasion’, he sets out six specific techniques that will help us influence others when done ethically and with honesty.